 The commonest PVD coating processes are evaporation and sputtering.
 With evaporation, the process utilizes a cathodic arc or electron beam source.
 On the other hand, sputtering involves the use of magnetic enhanced sources.

 The principle behind this process is the formation of high-density mold surfaces due to the bombardment of the mold component with energetic, positively charged ions.
-The source material is made to sputter into plasma, forming strong bonds with the mold surface, forming a thin adhesive layer.
+The source material is made to sputter into plasma, forming strong bonds with the mold surface, and forming a thin adhesive layer.

 It is also possible to create compound coating compositions by introducing reactive gases, like oxygen and nitrogen, into the vacuum chamber during the bombardment.